crazy-complete/crazy-complete/docs/documentation.md

 **NOTES**

-- This completion type can only be used in combination with a previously defined `command` completer.
+- This completer can only be used in combination with a previously defined `command` completer.

-- This completion requires `repeatable: true`.
+- This completer requires `repeatable: true`.

 ```yaml
 prog: "example"